First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background

-On the other hand, there is increasing Amplitude with $Q/M$ for $l = 3$ and $l = 5$, at least for the $\gamma$ values in the figures.
-Finally, for $l = 4$, $6$, and $8$, there is a peak in the amplitude at a specific $Q/M$, where resonance effects cause the amplitude to rise sharply before being suppressed again at higher $Q/M$.
+On the other hand, there is increasing amplitude with $Q/M$ for $l = 3$ and $l = 5$, at least for the $\gamma$ values in the figures.
+For $l = 6$, and $8$, there is a peak in the amplitude at a specific $Q/M$, where resonance effects again cause the amplitude to rise sharply before being suppressed again at higher $Q/M$.
 Finally, for $l=7$, a new phenomenon emerges: pronounced spatial antiresonance at a particular $Q/M$ value where the amplitude is minimized.

 For even higher $l$ values, which are more sensitive to the detailed structure of the BH's geometry and electromagnetic field, the strong coupling between the perturbations and the electromagnetic field enhances the interaction, leading to widespread resonance effects and peak amplitudes at specific $Q/M$ values.
-This is shown in figure~\ref{fig:amp_all_2}.
+This is shown in Figure~\ref{fig:amp_all_2}.
 Higher $l$ perturbations probe smaller scales of the spacetime structure, making them more sensitive to the influence of the horizons and the electromagnetic field.
 This sensitivity leads to more pronounced resonance-effects and complicated behavior in the amplitude of the perturbations.